Abdullahinur/Abdullahinur.github.io/README.md

 ## Technologies Used

-This Landingpage was created using the languages html and css
+This Landingpage was created using Javascript(P5.js) and css

 ## Support and contact details